Adults Personal Budgets - How we decide what support is needed?

-Adults Personal Budgets How we worked out what you could get?
+Adults Personal Budgets How we work out what you could get?

-Then you decide it you would be happier if:
+Then you decide if you would be happier:

-- you managed your own budget (direct payments)
+- if you manage your own budget (direct payments)

 - you would like the council to do it for you (managed or notional budgets)

 - you would like to say who manages the budget but don’t want to do it yourself (brokerage)

 All local authorities a required to be as fair to everyone as they can when they do an assessment.
 To do this they ask everyone the same sort of questions about what help they might need.
 The tool used for this in Hackney is a Resource Allocation System (RAS).
 The RAS uses the costs of current services as a basis.
 It doesn't suggest what services someone should use to meet their needs.
 It gives us an estimated value that someone can use to start planning their care and support.

 If something very helpful costs more the council may still agree to give you the extra money for it.
 If everything costs less or the whole amount doesn’t get spent this is ok as well.